1894 Z9 McLaughlin Coffee XXXX Paper Dolls Set

 1894 Z9 McLaughlin XXXX Coffee Paper Dolls Set Checklist

 Most of McLaughlin’s paper dolls were non-sports issues.
-The only major sports cards from this set are baseball and basketball.
+The only known major sports cards represented in this set are: